kentaroh-toyoda/terminal-chat/README.md

 A terminal-based chat tool for interacting with LLMs via OpenRouter API.

-## ⚠️ Beta Status

-**This is a beta release (v0.1.0)** - The core functionality is stable and well-tested, but some advanced features are still being refined.

-- **Stable Features**: Chat interface, configuration, cost tracking, basic guardrails
-- **Bug Reports**: Please report issues at [GitHub Issues](https://github.com/kentaroh_toyoda/terminal-chat/issues)

 ## Features

 - Interactive conversation mode with conversation history